 The co-curricular approach is based on evidence that learning is maximized when it is active, when students are engaged, and when theories and research are informed by their application to “real world” problems.
 Having students reflect on how to apply what they learn in the classroom to addressing societal challenges facilitates personal and professional growth, and deepens understanding of linkages between theory and practice, producing more informed and engaged business and civic leaders.

-Faculty offer the field study course year round with generally 1,000 students completing field study each year.
+Faculty offer the field study course year round with over 1,000 students completing field study each year.
 Students complete the seminar and field work through placements at one of 225+ approved community partners (42% non-profit, 41% public sector, 17% private sector).
 In order to ensure a quality experience for our students, community partners and faculty, the School has established a field study advisory board.